rrahul-1/rrahul-1/README.md

 - Enables users to create **flexible workflows via a no-code UI**, acting as a backend layer for applications
 - Built a high-performance execution engine supporting **parallel & sequential DAG workflows**
-- Integrates with **20+ connectors** - databases, caches, Kafka, APIs, LLM, OPA, slack, mail, and more
+- Integrates with **20+ connectors** - databases, caches, Kafka, APIs, LLM, OPA, Slack, mail, and more
-- Supports **GraphQL federation**, real-time data transformation, cryptograhy, and custom runtime scripting
+- Supports **GraphQL federation**, real-time data transformation, cryptography, and custom runtime scripting
 - Designed for developers and enterprise use, powering multiple production systems

 💡 Impact: